Oxylibrium/Clarity-Community/CHAPTER3-COMMIT CONVENTIONS.md

 - forward hashchange event if popstate not available
 - poll when neither popstate nor hashchange available

-Breaks $browser.onHashChange, which was removed (use onUrlChange instead) Closes #143
+BREAKING CHANGE: Breaks $browser.onHashChange, which was removed.
+To migrate code, replace onHashChange with onUrlChange.

+Closes #143
 ```